CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 if ((idx+1) % level != 0) return;
 ```

-This significantly increase the FPS when camera zooms out.
+This increase the FPS when camera zooms out.
+However, the improvement doesn't meet the expectation.

 <video src="https://user-images.githubusercontent.com/28486541/198902203-bcd3692b-bdf7-4992-a363-fe4aae4e5edd.mp4"></video>